zhyd1997/polaris/polaris.shopify.com/content/contributing/index.md

 ## When to contribute

 Figuring out what and when to contribute is not always simple, especially when deciding between adding something new to the system or going with an existing solution.
-Check out the [Thinking in systems](/contributing/thinking-in-systems) and [When to evolve the system](/contributing/when-to-evolve-the-system) guides to help you make this decision.
+Check out the [Designing with a system](/contributing/designing-with-a-system) and [When to evolve the system](/contributing/when-to-evolve-the-system) guides to help you make this decision.

 ## Where to get help